China's Wuhan, where the coronavirus emerged, begins to lift its lockdown

 Wuhan accounts for about 60% of China’s coronavirus cases, but they have fallen sharply in recent weeks, a sign that the measures are working.
 The last confirmed locally transmitted case of the virus in Wuhan was on Monday.

-With the United States, Italy and Spain and other countries now battling soaring infections, China is focusing on the risk posed by imported cases - most of them Chinese returning home.
+With the United States, Italy and Spain and other countries now battling soaring infections, China is focussing on the risk posed by imported cases - most of them Chinese returning home.

 Effective Saturday, China suspended the entry of foreign nationals with valid Chinese visas and residence permits.